 - Psychology & Psychiatry

-Identifying Behavioral Patterns Part III
+Recognizing Behavioral Patterns Part III

 In this final article discussing of how to recognize and analyze behavioral patterns, I cover the Rational-Emotive Theory and the Theory of Personality.
 This article reflects concepts I have studied as a graduate student at the University of Memphis and through personal observation.
 A prodigious amount of thought has been given to ascertain what has worked for friends in the past, as well as, what others have acquired; and what continues to motivate at present.